 There are three key outcomes that we wish to achieve from our projects during 2012-13.
-Firstly, we want deliver more choice for Northern Ireland energy consumers.
+Firstly, we want to deliver more choice for Northern Ireland energy consumers.
 We also want to take steps to remove barriers to competition.
 Finally, we want to provide further impetus to competitive forces in the wholesale energy market on the island of Ireland.

-Outcome 1: Deliver more choice for Northern Ireland energy consumers
+Outcome 1: Deliver more choice for Northern Ireland energy consumers introduce competition to the natural gas market in the ten towns area (Gas)

-- implement the decision to introduce competition to the natural gas market in the ten towns area (Gas) - finalise, and implement as necessary, the decision on the strategic development of the energy retail market in Northern Ireland (Retail and Social) - undertake a Stage 2 review of the operation of the retail energy markets in Northern Ireland (Retail and Social)
+• implement the decision to

+- finalise, and implement as necessary, the decisions on the strategic development of the energy retail market in Northern Ireland (Retail and Social) - undertake a Stage 2 review of the operation of the retail energy markets in Northern Ireland, for example reviewing the code of practice for switching customers in debt (Retail and Social)